trundn/COMP90024_Assignment2/README.md

 *  You will be promoted to enter Openstack Password here you can just press enter
 *  You will be promoted to enter the root password of your localhost but you simply press enter

 These have been added incase future deployment through the localhost is added to this part

+**Please deploy this _ONLY_ if you do not have any valuable data in couchDB**
+**Make sure to backup the data before if required**

 #### Deploying Harvesters